 Our first selection will be Pedagogy of the Oppressed, the classic Brazilian decolonial work of Critical Pedagogy by Paulo Freire.
 (Click here for the free pdf!)
 The course will be cooperatively run by the group, with logistical and material development support from Tristan Turner, APIRGs Office Coordinator and a graduate of the BA Political Science program at the University of Alberta.

 The Political Theory and Praxis bookclub meets Fridays from 6-8 pm starting on May 15th, 2020.
-Sign-ups are now closed.
-Check back here for updates or email firstname.lastname@example.org to be informed when we are starting a new book!
+Email email@example.com to join!